Randomized Gossiping with Effective Resistance Weights: Performance Guarantees and Applications: Main Results

 { \begin{result} Given $\epsilon>0$, and $\tilde{n},c\in\integers_+$ such that $c\geq 2$, asynchronous randomized gossiping algorithms $\mathcal{A}(P^u)$ and $\mathcal{A}(P^r)$ on a c-barbell graph with $n=\tilde{n}c$ satisfy

 \end{result}

-{These bounds from Result~\ref{res: c-barbell graph} for the c-barbell graph show that, for any given precision $\epsilon>0$, using effective resistances one can improve upper and lower bounds on the averaging times by a factor of $\Theta(n)$ and $\Theta(n^2)$, respectively.
+These bounds from Result~\ref{res: c-barbell graph} for the c-barbell graph show that, for any given precision $\epsilon>0$, using effective resistances one can improve upper and lower bounds on the averaging times by a factor of $\Theta(n)$ and $\Theta(n^2)$, respectively. \mg{In the Supplementary Material, we also compared the averaging times $T_{ave}(\varepsilon,P^r)$ and $T_{ave}(\varepsilon,P^u )$ numerically based on computing the second-largest eigenvalues $\lambda_{n-1}(\overline{W}_{P^r})$ and $\lambda_{n-1}(\overline{W}_{P^u})$ and by invoking Theorem \ref{thm-gossip-compare}.
+These numerical results are inline with Result \ref{res: c-barbell graph}, showing that effective resistances improve upon uniform weights in the sense that the averaging time for the effective resistances scales better with the number of nodes $\tilde n$.}

-The next result shows that for the case of barbell graphs (when $c=2$) the ER gossiping is in fact faster by a factor of $\Theta(n)$}.
+The next result shows that for the case of barbell graphs (when $c=2$) the ER gossiping is in fact faster by a factor of $\Theta(n)$.
 The proof idea is based on computing the eigenvalues of $\overline{W}_{P^r}$ and $\overline{W}_{P^u}$ explicitly via exploiting symmetry group properties of barbell graphs and showing that the lower bounds in \eqref{bound: c_barbell_uni}--\eqref{bound:c_barbell_res} are {attained} for $c=2$.

 \begin{result} Given $\epsilon>0$ and $n\in\integers_+$, let $n=2\tn$.
 The $\varepsilon$-averaging times of asynchronous gossiping algorithms $\mathcal{A}(P^r)$ and $\mathcal{A}(P^u)$ on barbell graph $K_{\tn}-K_{\tn}$ satisfy the equality: